Epilepsy & Seizures

 Benign myoclonus of early infancy, named Fejerman syndrome, is a nonepileptic disorder that mainly affects normal infants aged 3 to 8 months.
 It manifests with frequent or repeated jerks of the neck or upper limb muscles and leads to abrupt flexion or rotation of the head and extension with abduction of the limbs without changes in consciousness.
 In some patients, a brief tonic or nonepileptic spasm with flexion of the upper limbs is observed.
 A small group of infants may present with head drops or loss of tone in the trunk, suggestive of nonepileptic atonia or a negative myoclonus.
 In a significant number of patients the movements are described as shuddering of the head, shoulders, or upper limbs.
 Fejerman syndrome is an entirely benign condition that usually remits by the age of 2 years.
 There is no need for treatment other than reassuring the parents.
 The problem with Fejerman syndrome is that it maybe misdiagnosed as epileptic spasms.
 In this updated article, the author details this condition and provides clues for differentiating it from other epileptic and nonepileptic disorders of infancy.

-• Fejerman syndrome is a nonepileptic paroxystic disease in infants with a broad motor-clinical spectrum and a benign course.
+Fejerman syndrome is a nonepileptic paroxysmal disease in infants with a broad motor-clinical spectrum and a benign course.

 A case carrying a PRRT2 mutation and with benign infantile epilepsy presenting with an episode of focal status epilepticus has been published.
-During follow-up the patient developed benign myoclonus of early infancy or Fejerman syndrome (23).
-At our center, we studied 4 patients with benign infantile epilepsy associated with Fejerman Syndrome.
-Genetic studies were not performed in these 4 patients.
+During follow-up the patient developed benign myoclonus of early infancy or Fejerman syndrome (24).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.